DBecker7/DB7_TeachingApps/README.md

     subdir = "DensHist")
 ```

-### Other
+### Credit where credit is due

 **CLT:** This app is a classic, and there's no reason for me to top it. <a href="http://onlinestatbook.com/stat_sim/sampling_dist/">http://onlinestatbook.com/stat_sim/sampling_dist/</a>

-**Importance of visualizations:** Ya can't beat the datasauRus from https://www.autodeskresearch.com/publications/samestats.
-It's an update of Anscombe's quartet with some even more interesting features.
+**Importance of visualizations:** Ya can't beat the datasauRus dozen from https://www.autodeskresearch.com/publications/samestats.
+It's an update of Anscombe's quartet with even more interesting features.

 The following code chunks are both standalone scripts.